Crypto International AG →

 or any individuals or companies mentioned in those documents.

 and Friedman were good

 suffered from depressions.

-'escaped' to the US in March 1940 and subsequently allowed the
+in March 1940 and sold the design of the

 M-209 cipher machine